open-cogsci/osdoc/content/pages/dev/plugin.md

 [TOC]

+## What is an OpenSesame plugin?

+*Plugins* are extra items that appear in the OpenSesame item toolbar.
+Plugins add functionality that you can use in experiments.
+To add functionality to the OpenSesame user interface, you need an *extension*:

+- %link:extension%

 ## Relevant files

 Let's assume that your plugin is called `my_plugin`.
-In that case, your plugin corresponds to a folder called `my_plugin`, containing at least the following 5 files:
+In that case, your plugin corresponds to a folder called `my_plugin`, containing at least the following 3 files:

 	my_plugin/
 		info.yaml